I-manny-BH/daily_integrals/README.md

 # daily_integrals
-This script transmits a daily integrals.;
+This script transmits a single daily solvable integral.